 If sealed correctly preserves will last in your pantry for a year!

 This low sugar Strawberry Preserves Recipe is just as delicious as the recipes that are high in sugar.
-And if you’ve ever tasted the low sugar store bought jams and jellies, they are often more juice and less berry.
-Frankly I think they are tasteless (IMHO).

 Essential tools to make jam

 - heavy bottom pan